mundalo/mundalo/README.md

 I'm learning C language and the basis of network and security

-I'm working on sorting algorithms
+I'm currently working on sorting algorithms and how to best structure and collect data

 ## GitHub Stats